See answer

 • Humectants

-Is It an Allergic Reaction?
+Is Burning a Sign of an Allergic Reaction?

 Signs of allergic contact dermatitis include: